Choose another writer in this calendar:

 In 1950 Ginzburg married Gabriele Baldini, a professor of English literature at the university of Rome.
 She was widowed again in 1969 and left with a seriously handicapped daughter to care for.
 Ginzburg stayed from the 1950s mostly in Rome, where she worked in publishing.
 From 1959 to 1961 she lived in London, following there her husband, who had been nominated for three consecutive years as director of the Italian Cultural Institute.

-Tutti i nostri ieri (1952) a story of two families, one rich, one not, partly drew on her experiences in detention on the country.
+Tutti i nostri ieri (1952.
+A Light for Fools) a story of two families, one rich, one not, partly drew on her experiences in detention on the country.
 Through the intertwined histories Ginzburg portrays a generation that lived through Fascism, war, the German invasion, resistance, and the Allied victory.
 The story ends on a positive note.
-Le voci della sera (1961) was set in Piedmont around the time of World War II.
+Le voci della sera (1961, Voices in the Evening) was set in Piedmont around the time of World War II.
 Ginzburg wrote the novel in London ‒ she disliked the city ‒ while living there with her husband.
 The humorous, autobiographical Lessico famigliare (1963, Family Lexicon), was written in colloquial Italian, belongs among the most important works of Holocaust literature.
 It gave an account of Ginzburg's childhood, adolescence, and early adulthood through the "family lexicon", words and phrases of the various members of her family.
 Ginzburg writes calmly about the murder by torture of her first husband.
 The author herself stays in the background and avoids making any judgement on the intimate language which is often pretty odd to outsiders: